 Complete example

-The following example lists your first catalog, searches for women’s linen dresses, and prints each result with its brand and price:Faceted search
+The following example confirms that catalogs are available, searches all granted catalogs for women’s linen dresses, and prints each result with its brand and price:Faceted search

 UseFacet objects to filter by brand, gender, color, category, and other attributes.
 Pass a list of facets to the facets parameter of search_products.